BLOG

 About the Federation of Exchange Accommodators (FEA)

 The FEA (www.1031.org), whose tagline is “The Voice of the 1031 Industry,” is a national trade association representing professionals who conduct like-kind exchanges under Internal Revenue Code Section 1031.
-Members of the association include Qualified Intermediary firms, title companies, their primary tax and legal counsel, and affiliated industries (TIC sponsors, banks, real estate brokers, title companies, settlement/escrow agents, etc.).
+Members of the association include Qualified A person acting to facilitate an exchange under section 1031 and the regulations.
+This person may not be the taxpayer or a disqualified person.
+Section 1.1031(k)-1(g)(4)(iii) requires that, for an intermediary to be a qualified intermediary, the intermediary must enter into a written "exchange" agreement with the taxpayer and, as required by the exchange agreement, acquire the relinquished property from the taxpayer, transfer the relinquished property, acquire the replacement property, and transfer the replacement property to the taxpayer.
+Intermediary firms, title companies, their primary tax and legal counsel, and affiliated industries (TIC sponsors, banks, real estate brokers, title companies, settlement/escrow agents, etc.).
 The FEA helps QIs raise the professional quality of their services while keeping their fees affordable for small investors.
-The FEA offers professional QIs the opportunity to demonstrate their experience, technical expertise and commitment to ethical practices by obtaining the Certified The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange Specialist® (CES®) designation.
+The FEA offers professional QIs the opportunity to demonstrate their experience, technical expertise and commitment to ethical practices by obtaining the Certified Exchange Specialist® (CES®) designation.
 The designation requires a QI to have three years’ full-time experience as a QI, to pass a rigorous knowledge exam, and to adhere to a strict code of ethics.

 FEA Contacts